rubypinkromance/rubypinkromance.com/src/shorts/truth-or-dare.md

 Grinning, Julie sat forward as Dan got to his knees in front of her.
 As he reached behind her, she leaned into him, brushing her lips against his stubble.
 He slowly unhooked the clasp and ran his fingers up and down her spine, making her shiver.
 She buried her face in the warmth of his neck as he slipped the straps from her shoulders.
 Finally, she leaned back, allowing him to pull her bra away from her chest.
 He stared hungrily at her dark nipples before returning to the loveseat, laying her bra next to Alice’s.

 “Alice?”
-Julie purred, “go suck on Dan’s—” She paused, letting Dan’s anticipation build. “—fingers.”
+Julie purred, “go suck on Dan’s…” She paused, letting Dan’s anticipation build. “…fingers.”

 Alice grinned and dropped to her knees in front of Dan.
 She lifted his hand to her lips.
 He watched, spellbound, as she began to kiss and lick his first two fingers.
 When she finally took them into her mouth, he inhaled sharply.
 Quickly, she began sucking with practiced ease.
 Julie felt a growing heat in her core as she watched Alice simulate a blowjob.
 When she finally moved back to the couch, Dan was clearly having difficulty slowing his breathing.